platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 https://feature-t6dnbai-abcdef1234567.us-2.platformsh.site/blog
 ```

-If you use the absolute URL method, that domain looks similar to this:
+If you use the absolute URL method (like `example.com`), that domain looks similar to this:

 ```txt
 https://example.com.feature-t6dnbai-abcdef1234567.us-2.platformsh.site/blog